apache/nuttx/configs/sam3u-ek/README.txt

 ^^^^^^

-This README discusses issues unique to NuttX configurations for the Atmel SAM3U-EK development board featuring the ATAM3U
+This README discusses issues unique to NuttX configurations for the Atmel SAM3U-EK development board featuring the ATAM3U.
+This board features the AT91SAM3U4E MCU running at 96MHz.

 Contents
 ^^^^^^^^